commonhaus/foundation/COMMUNICATION.md

 ## Contact us

 We’d love to hear from you!
-Whether you have questions, suggestions, or just want to say hello, please contact us: start a GitHub Discussion or [use our online form](https://forms.gle/t2d4DR6CxXSag26s5).
+Whether you have questions, suggestions, or just want to say hello, please contact us: [start a Discussion](https://github.com/commonhaus/foundation/discussions) or [use our online form](https://forms.gle/t2d4DR6CxXSag26s5).
 Your input is valuable to us, and we're here to listen and respond to your community-related inquiries.

 ## Let's build together